SebastianOgarev/Diabetes-Prediction/README.md

 # Diabetes Prediction using Machine Learning

-This project implements a supervised learning model to predict diabetes using the Pima Indians Diabetes Dataset.
+This is the final project for our Algorithms class.
+It implements a supervised learning model to predict diabetes using the Pima Indians Diabetes Dataset (https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) .
 The project includes two implementations:
 1. A basic implementation using Logistic Regression
 2. An enhanced implementation with multiple models and advanced features